simongog/sdsl-lite/README.md

 =====================================

-This is a C++ template library for succinct data structures called (_sdsl_).
+This is a C++ template library for succinct data structures called _sdsl_.

 Succinct data structures are fascinating: They represent an object (like a bitvector, a tree, suffix array,...) in space close the information-theoretic lower bound of the object but the defined operations can still be performed efficiently.
 Hmmm, at least in theory ;) Actually there is still a big gap between theory and practice.
 Why?
-They time complexity of an operations performed on the classical fat data structure and the slim succinct data structure are the same most time in theory.
-However, in practice succinct structures are slow since the operations require often memory accesses with bad locality.
+The time complexity of an operations performed on the classical fat data structure and the slim succinct data structure are the same most time in theory.
+However, in practice succinct structures are slow since the operations require often memory accesses with bad locality of references.
 Moreover, often the in theory small sub-linear space data structures account for a large amount of memory, since they are only asymptotic sub-linear and the input size for which they are negligible in practice is galactic.
-So, actually there was a big gap between theory and practice and this library tries to close that gap.

 The aim of the library is to provide basic and complex succinct data structure which are
-  * easy to use (the library is structure like the [STL](http://www.sgi.com/tech/stl/), which provides classical data structures)
+  * easy to use (the library is structure like the [STL](http://www.sgi.com/tech/stl/), which provides classical data structures),
-  * capable of handling large inputs (yes, we support 64-bit)
+  * capable of handling large inputs (yes, we support 64-bit),
-  * provide excellent performance in construction
+  * provide excellent performance in construction, and
   * provide excellent operation performance

 A lot of engineering tricks had to be applied to reach the performance goal, for instance the use a semi-external algorithm, bit-parallelism on 64-bit words, and cache-friendly algorithms.

 List of implemented data structures
 -----------------------------------